 🗓️ May 23 (Fri) ~ September 21 (Sun)

 The Seoul Museum of Art in Seokpajeong is hosting a solo exhibition by Japanese photographer Kotori Kawashima, who captures the beauty in small and insignificant things.
-Pick a good day to stroll around Buam-dong and take in the beautiful images here, and you’ll be left with enough energy to last for days.
+Pick a nice day to stroll around Buam-dong and take in the beautiful images here, and you’ll have enough energy to last for days.

 📍 Seokpajeong Seoul Museum of Art (Naver Map)

 Jackson Pollock and Mark Rothko.
-Even if you’re not interested in art, you’ve probably seen their works at least once, and the exhibition ‘Masters of New York: Friends of Jackson Pollock and Mark Rothko’ is being held at Nowon Art Museum.
+Even if you’re not interested in art, you’ve probably seen their works at least once, but the exhibition of New York’s abstract expressionist masters, “Masters of New York: Friends of Jackson Pollock and Mark Rothko” is on view at the Nowon Art Museum.

 📍 Nowon Art Museum (Naver Map)